 - Will incorporation of group decision support, as opposed to individual support, improve the quality of decisions?

-- Do additional facilities of feedback in consistency and sensitivity analysis provide a support for better decision taking?
+- Do additional facilities of feedback for consistency and sensitivity analysis provide support for better decision-making?